rnaga/wp-node/README.md

 - **Filter**: Modify data in chainable handlers (similar to `apply_filters`)
 - **Action**: Fire off side effects (`do_action` equivalent)

+## Limitations

+**WP-Node Core** is designed specifically to interact with the WordPress database.
+It does not support traditional WordPress features such as:

+- Themes and appearance settings, including updating styling
+- WordPress Template rendering or theming APIs
+- WordPress plugins

+Its scope is intentionally limited to providing a type-safe, programmatic interface to WordPress data — not replicating the full behavior of the WordPress runtime.

 ## Contributing